ChesterJFGould/MATH184/Notes/lecture8.md

 lim<sub>x->a</sub> (f(x) - f(a))/(x - a)

 ## Definition
-The derivative of f(x) at a number a is denoted by f'(a), and is defined by the following.
+The derivative of f(x) at a number a is denoted by f '(a), and is defined by the following.

 f'(a) = lim<sub>x->a</sub> (f(x) - f(a))/(x - a)